Comprehensive Metabolic Panel (CMP) Popular

 - BUN/Creatinine Ratio (calculated) - The ratio of BUN to creatinine (BUN:creatinine) is usually between 10:1 and 20:1.
 An increased ratio may be due to a condition that causes a decrease in the flow of blood to the kidneys.

-- Calcium - Measuring urine calcium can help determine whether the kidneys are excreting the proper amount of calcium and can also help diagnose kidney stones.
+- Calcium - Measuring calcium can help determine whether the kidneys are excreting the proper amount of calcium and can also help diagnose kidney stones.

 - Carbon dioxide (Bicarbonate) - Your kidneys and lungs balance the levels of carbon dioxide, bicarbonate, and carbonic acid in the blood.
 Carbon dioxide levels can be used to help diagnose kidney disease.